Mayor's $266 million capital budget funds new library, housing, South Side

 Now, Rhodes-Conway is delivering another $1.5 million in borrowing and $500,000 in federal funds to keep up with construction inflation with the project, which is still slated to start in 2025 and be completed the following year.
 It's now estimated it will cost $2 million annually to operate, up $500,000 from previous estimates.

-"This is something that community has been awaiting for a long time," she said, noting that her administration is closely monitoring rising construction costs at projects like the Imagination Center and homeless men's shelter.
+It's something that the community has been waiting for a long time, she said, noting that her administration is closely monitoring rising construction costs at projects like the Imagination Center and homeless men's shelter.

 The mayor is proposing a substantial increase in the city's Affordable Housing Fund, which will rise from $10 million in the current year to $20 million in 2024.